i-MSCP/plugins/incubator/CronJobs/README.md

 The cron job permissions interface allow to give cron job permissions, either to the resellers in the context of the administrators, or to customers in the context of resellers.

-* Administrators can access the cron job permissions interface through the **Customers** menu
+* Administrators can access the cron job permissions interface through the **settings** menu
 * Resellers can access the cron job permissions interface through the **Customers** menu

 **Note:** When cron job permissions are updated, any cron job which doesn't fit with the new permissions are simply